 Look, we all slack off from time to time.
 We’re human.
 But here’s the thing: if you’re not cleaning your pool on a regular basis—and the right way—there will come a day, sooner rather than later, that you simply can’t swim in your pool because it’s too dirty.
 And then what’s left?
 Running through the sprinkler?

-There’s a reason cleaning is one of our 3 Cs of pool care along with circulation, and chemicals.
+There’s a reason cleaning is one of our 3 Cs of pool care along with circulation, and chemistry.
 With the right equipment and a little elbow grease, you can skim, brush, and vacuum your way to a sparkling clean pool in no time.

 Right now you’re probably thinking, why do I have to bother with scrubbing or cleaning my pool when I add chlorine or other sanitizing chemicals to the water?
 It’s a valid question, and we have an answer.